hertzmann/hertzmann.github.io/_posts/2022-09-19-art-definitions-1.md

 Let's think through what this idea implies.
 It implies that a viewer should get a sense of the artist's emotions—or the ones they mean to convey—through the work.
 It implies this is the _primary_ goal of art, and a work of art is only good insofar as it conveys emotion effectively.

-Yet, most of our most famous artworks—paintings, movies, novels, plays, etc—either convey no obvious emotion, or, if they do, have a complex set of emotions involved.
+Yet, most of our most famous artworks—paintings, movies, novels, plays, etc—either convey no obvious emotion, or, if they do, embody a complex set of emotions involved.
 Do any of the following paintings convey clearly the artist's emotions?

 <center>